Lycurgus1/Docker/NGINX_AUTOMATION.md

 LABEL MAINTAINER=MAX@SPARTAGLOBAL

-# Copy the App1 Folder from out host to our container
+# Copy the App Folder from out host to our container

-COPY app1 /usr/share/nginx/html
+COPY app /usr/share/nginx/html

 # Expose the port